 Roads and pavements

-Our team of Highways Inspectors carry out regular inspections of roads and footways for defects and hazards as well as respond to specific issues reported by members of the public.
+Our team of Highways Inspectors carry out regular inspections of roads and footways for defects and hazards, as well as responding to specific issues reported by members of the public.

 - Potholes (where the surface of a road or footway has eroded and a hollow has formed)